REBALANCE Rules For Success #2: Eat Fruits and Vegetables

 Breakfast is the most important meal of the day.
 If you need a quick breakfast on the go, try blending a fruit smoothie.
 If you’re looking for an easy way to increase your fruit intake throughout the day, add fruit to any salad.

-To learn more about the REBALANCE Metabolic Weight Loss Program and to schedule an appointment at any one of our three locations in REBALANCE Palo Alto, REBALANCE Walnut Creek or REBALANCE Mill Valley.
+To learn more about the REBALANCE Metabolic Weight Loss Program and to schedule an appointment at any one of our locations in Northern California, please call us at (855) 383-7546.

 Disclaimer: Information and content within this blog is provided for informational purposes only.
 This blog is not intended to provide medical advice, and anything read here should not be construed as such.
 Reading this blog or communicating with our staff does not create a physician-patient relationship.
 If you have questions about any health issue, including something you may have read here, please consult a licensed, trained physician or health professional immediately.